 This is a medium-sized inner city café, which serves mostly khinkali: traditional, with mutton or veal, boiled or fried.
-Its Caucasian culinary identity notwithstanding, Khinkalnaya upholds the European custom of serving breakfast in the morning: two kinds of eggs (Caucasus style or with pastrami), hot cereals and pancakes.
+Its Caucasian culinary identity notwithstanding, Khinkalnaya upholds the European custom of serving breakfast in the morning: eggs, hot cereals and pancakes.
 There is outdoor seating on the porch out front.

 - Ulitsa Abrikosova, 23/2, Central District